 My husband made my dream come true by building beautiful shelves in our living room for our home library.
 I have been slowly growing my collection since Sergi and I got married in 2006.
 I hope that someday my library will be even bigger, but for now, this is a great start.

-I got so many questions about these shelves when I shared them on my Instagram stories, so I asked Sergi all your questions, since he did all the work, and put together this post to be a useful tool for anyone of you who want to install these shelves in your home.
+So many of you regularly ask me questions about these shelves when I shared them on my Instagram stories.
+I asked Sergi all your questions, since he did all the work, and put together this post.
+I hope it will be a useful for anyone of you who want to install similar shelves in your home.

 He sanded each of the boards and stained them using this stain.
 He simply rubbed the stain into the boards and let them dry.
 Then he wiped them clean with a dry cloth.

 He found studs in our wall to secure the boards and the brackets solidly to the wall.
-He used quite a few of them to make sure that the shelves were as secure as possible to the wall, since they would be holding a lot of weight – books are really heavy.
+He used quite a few of them to make sure that the shelves were as secure as possible.
+It was important since they would be holding a lot of weight; books are really heavy.

-We had been using our bookshelves that we had from our apartment days and they were too short and small for that space, and didn’t have nearly enough room for all our books.
+We had been using our bookshelves that we had from our apartment days.
+They were too short and small for that space, and didn’t have nearly enough room for all our books.
 It’s so satisfying when you finally complete a long awaited home project, right?